-The management assessed that cash and short-term deposits, trade and other receivables. trade payables and other current liabilities approximate their carrying amounts largely due to the short-term maturities of these instruments.
+The management assessed that cash and cash equivalents, short term investments, trade and other receivables, trade payables and other current liabilities approximate their carrying amounts largely due to the short-term maturities of these instruments.

 9. SEGMENT INFORMATION

 All of the Company's operations are related to one operating segment which is fertilizers and selling its products substantially to SABIC.
 Accordingly, segmental analysis by operating and geographic segment has not been presented.